Balloon Morphing: How Gases Contract and Expand

 Note: To do this science fair project, you will need to place balloons in areas with three distinctly different temperatures:

-- Hot temperature (well above room temperature); for example, under a lamp, outdoors on a hot day, or inside a car on a hot day
+2. Hot temperature that is well above room temperature; for example, outdoors on a hot day or inside a car on a hot day.

-- Cold temperature (well below room temperature); for example, in a freezer, or outdoors on a cold day
+3. Cold temperature that is well below room temperature; for example, in a freezer, or outdoors on a cold day

 Experimental Procedure